lxc/incus/doc/howto/network_ovn_setup.md

    IP ranges
    : Use suitable IP ranges based on the assigned IPs.

-1. Still on the first machine, configure LXD to be able to communicate with the OVN DB cluster.
+1. Still on the first machine, configure Incus to be able to communicate with the OVN DB cluster.
-   To do so, find the value for `ovn-northd-nb-db` in `/etc/default/ovn-central` and provide it to LXD with the following command:
+   To do so, find the value for `ovn-northd-nb-db` in `/etc/default/ovn-central` and provide it to Incus with the following command:

        incus config set network.ovn.northbound_connection <ovn-northd-nb-db>